Why you should visit Australia in spite of all the things that could kill you.

 Welcome to Australia, beware of everything (and I mean everything).

 Every living creature on Australia—every fish, bird, animal, and insect—is the most murderous variety of its species.
-Something about the country’s biota, ecosystem, or topography makes it Darwin’s “Survival of the Fittest” Thunderdome, allowing only the most vicious and vile beasts to survive and reproduce.
-Should you encounter any living creature that can’t speak, use tools, or drive a car, run like hell, as certain death awaits you (just ask Steve Irwin).
+There’s something about the country’s biota, ecosystem, or topography that makes it a Darwinian “Survival of the Fittest” Thunderdome, allowing only the most vicious and vile creatures to survive and reproduce.
+Should you encounter any living being that can’t speak, use tools, or drive a car, run like hell, as certain death awaits you (just ask Steve Irwin).

-Even the country’s most adorable creatures—including the seemingly harmless ones such as kangaroos, the slightly smaller wallaroos, and the more slightly smaller wallaby—will each enthusiastically kick the living crap out of you with little or no provocation.
+Even Australia’s seemingly harmless mammals—such as kangaroos, the slightly smaller wallaroos, and the more slightly smaller wallaby—will each instantly and enthusiastically kick the living crap out of you with little or no provocation.

 Why you should visit Australia when so many other countries are a lot closer.

-Let’s be honest, the idea of traveling to Australia is like #23 or #24 on most American’s bucket list (at best) and for a couple of good reasons: 1) The country’s really far away, and 2) it doesn’t appear to differ appreciably from the USA.
-And, if you’re going to burn over nine hours crammed into an uncomfortable airplane seat watching movies you’d never pay actual money for—cough, “Transformers: The Last Knight,” cough—then you’d probably rather disembark somewhere more glamorous like Roma or Machu Picchu.
-Yet the almost certain prospect of deep vein thrombosis doesn’t mean that visiting Australia isn’t worth the inevitable shortness of breath and coughing up of blood.
+Let’s be honest, the idea of traveling to Australia is like #23 or #24 on most American’s bucket list (at best) and for a couple of good reasons: 1) The country is really far away, and 2) Australia doesn’t appear to differ noticeably from the USA.
+For most, if they’re going to burn over nine hours crammed into an uncomfortable airplane seat watching movies they’d never pay actual money for—cough, “Transformers: The Last Knight,” cough—then they’d probably rather disembark somewhere more glamorous like Roma or Machu Picchu.
+Yet the almost certain prospect of deep vein thrombosis doesn’t mean that visiting Australia isn’t worth its resulting shortness of breath and coughing up of blood.

-First, Australia is a country on the continent of Australia.
-Who knew, right?
-Apparently, the continent also includes some formerly not-island islands including Tasmania, Papua New Guinea, New Britain, and the Misool and Waigeo islands which are located on the same continental shelf and get their own names on a technicality.
+First, Australia is a country on the continent of Australia—that’s not confusing at all, right?
+Apparently, the continent includes the country of Australia as well as some formerly not-island islands including Tasmania, Papua New Guinea, New Britain, and the Misool and Waigeo islands which are located on the same continental shelf and get their own separate identities on a technicality.

 As a result of its isolation, modern Australia looks normal enough, but it acts funny and doesn’t talk quite right.

-And third, Australia was once part of a larger super-continent named Gondwana until it broke off on its own to wander the southern hemisphere like a feral child raised by wild dingos.
-Its lack of contact with other civilizations over the centuries has had a real impact on the place—modern Australia looks normal enough, but it acts funny and doesn’t talk quite right.
+And third, Australia was originally part of a larger super-continent named Gondwana until it broke off on its own to wander the southern hemisphere like a feral child raised by wild dingos.
+The country’s lack of contact with other civilizations over the centuries has had a real impact on the place—modern Australia looks normal enough, but it acts funny and doesn’t talk quite right.
 I mean, they put beetroot on burgers, for cripe’s sake!
 Who does that?

 Here’s why all Australians don’t just keep falling off the planet.